 Dr. Martin Luther King, Jr. Distinguished Award Recipient

-In addition to his full-time teaching responsibilities, he serves as the social studies department chair, he is a member of the School Improvement Team (formerly DATAWISE), PHS equity team member, and sponsor for the Black Student Union (BSU).
+In addition to his full-time teaching responsibilities, he serves as the social studies department chair, he is a member of the School Improvement Team (formerly DATAWISE), PHS equity team member, and a sponsor for the Black Student Union (BSU).

 He is also the voice of Perry High School.
 He emcees all major athletic and academic events.
 His transformational leadership skill is evident in the manner in which he has chosen to utilize his voice in reshaping his learning community within his school, the school district, and the larger Chandler community.